rpandey89/KnowledgeBase/JAVA8/Intro.md

 for free
 - Prevents obscurity involved with processing collections and difficulty leveraging multicore CPUs
 - Collections and Streams both provide access to sequence of items
-- However, Collections is about sotring and accessing the items whereas Streams describe the computations to be done on those items
+- However, Collections is about storing and accessing the items whereas Streams describe the computations to be done on those items
 - Streams can be used to perform sequential as well as parallel operations